dgbeijersbergen/biosensor_model/README.md

 # Biosensor Two-Compartment Model

-A lightweight Python model for simulating affinity-based biosensor kinetics, integrating simplified mass transport, Langmuir binding, and mass conservation under finite-volume constraints.
+A lightweight Python model for simulating affinity-based biosensor kinetics, integrating simplified mass transport and Langmuir binding.
+This model contains mass conservation and takes into account the sample volume.

 Companion code to:
-> **D. Beijersbergen & J. Charmet (2026)** — *Sample volume as a key design parameter in affinity-based biosensors*
+> **D. Beijersbergen & J. Charmet (2026)** — *Sample volume as a key design parameter in affinity-based biosensors* (in revision, preprint: https://arxiv.org/abs/2512.21997)

 ---